noynaert/csc184Handouts/Unit_A/chapter01/chap01.md

 This course is about writing programs.

-A *program* is a set of instructions the tell the computer how to do some task.
+A *program* is a set of instructions that tell the computer how to do some task.
 That task can be a lot of different things.
 Examples include:

 * The results of a calculation
 * Play or manage a game